Model theory of $\mathrm{C}^*$-algebras: Beth definability

-\begin{proof} Suppose that $\varphi(\bar x)$ is a formula in $\calL'$.
-We will prove that $\varphi$ induces a well-defined, continuous function on the type space $S^T_{\bar x}$ and use Proposition \ref{P.type.SW} to conclude that $\varphi$ is $T'$-equivalent to a definable predicate in $\calL$.
+\begin{proof} Suppose that $\varphi(\bar x)$ is a formula in $\calL$.
+We will prove that $\varphi$ induces a well-defined, continuous function on the space $\calL_0$-types in the variables $\bar x$ and use Proposition \ref{P.type.SW} to conclude that $\varphi$ is $T$-equivalent to a definable predicate in $\calL_0$.

-To this end we expand $\calL'$ by adding two tuples of constants $\bar c$ and $\bar d$ of the same sort as $\bar x$ in $\varphi(\bar x)$.
+To this end we expand $\calL$ by adding two tuples of constants $\bar c$ and $\bar d$ of the same sort as $\bar x$ in $\varphi(\bar x)$.
 For every $\e > 0$, consider the theory